USDA Climate Zone: 3-9

 Sun: Partial Shade to Full Shade

-Hosta plants are great to use to create borders around trees, flower gardens, driveways and sidewalks.
 These plants look lovely when growing and will give a vibrant green to any location.
-These plants can grow to be around 2 feet tall and 2 to 3 feet wide.
+These plants can grow to be around 2 feet high and 2 to 3 feet wide.
 Hosta plants will do best in well drained soils and in partially shaded and fully shaded areas.
 They will do best in hardiness zones 3 through 9.
 Hosta plants will also have long stems that will grow and have great frangranced flowers on them when in bloom.

 Scientific Name: Hosta (Various)